mongodb/specifications/source/index-management.rst

   For instance, an index built with ``writeConcern: { w: 1 }, commitQuorum: "votingMembers"`` could possibly be rolled back, but it will not introduce any new replication lag.
 Likewise, an index built with ``writeConcern: { w: "majority", j: true }, commitQuorum: 0`` will not be rolled back, but it may cause the secondaries to lag.
 To ensure the index is both durable and will not introduce replication lag on any data-bearing voting secondary, ``writeConcern: { w: "majority", j: true }, commitQuorum: "votingMembers"`` must be used.

   Also note that, since indexes are built simultaneously, higher values of ``commitQuorum`` are not as expensive as higher values of ``writeConcern``.

+Q: Why does the driver manually throw errors if the ``commitQuorum`` option is specified against a pre 4.4 server?
+  Starting in 3.4, the server validates all options passed to the ``createIndexes`` command, but due to a bug in versions 4.2.0-4.2.5 of the server (SERVER-47193), specifying ``commitQuorum`` does not result in an error.
+The option is used interally by the server on those versions, and its value could have adverse effects on index builds.
+To prevent users from mistakenly specifying this option, drivers manually verify it is only sent to 4.4+ servers.

 Changelog
 ---------